Alyssa and Ilan

 Ilan: [00:33:31] I barely do.
 Rarely.

-Alyssa: [00:34:59] I think our relationship would be healthier and our business would be healthier.
-But I would never say that it’s not your business.
+I think our relationship would be healthier and our business would be healthier, but I would never say that that is not your business.
 We’re in it together.
 We created it together.
-It’s your business, but it’s just, in my opinion, a better way to accomplish our goals and move forward in the future.
-Because right now, we’re just bouncing things back and forth, and not going anywhere.
+It’s your business, but it’s just, in my opinion, a better way to accomplish our goals and move forward in the future because right now, we’re just bouncing things back and forth, and not going anywhere.
 That’s not addressing what I want and need, which is, as we discussed, is a big issue.
 I need more help.

 Alyssa: [00:36:04] I understand, Ilan, and we discussed that, and I agreed not to hire that particular person.
 However, I would like to hire someone else and pay them less than her professional fee.

 Ramit Sethi: [00:36:24] Whoa, whoa, whoa.
 Back up.
 Ilan has already told Alyssa that this is fine?
-Up until now, he’s been the main focus of my energy on this episode, but it sounds like maybe that hasn’t been completely fair.
-You’ve heard that phrase, communication is a two-way street.
+Now, up until now, he’s been the main focus of my energy on this episode, but it sounds like maybe that hasn’t been completely fair.
+You know, you’ve heard that phrase, communication is a two-way street.
 And if Alyssa and Ilan are having this conversation over and over, and she’s not acting on the outcome, then maybe it’s no wonder he’s becoming frustrated.
 Let’s figure out what’s going on here.

 Ramit Sethi: [00:36:55] Are you both in agreement on that?